 If you are a SWAT member, you may simply need to work with an agent to choose the right company.

-You may be asked questions such as the following to assess any additional risk:
+When applying, you may be asked questions such as the following to assess any additional risk:

 - Do you carry a firearm?